Yoctol/bottender/docs/the-basics-actions.md

 ## Passing Props to Actions

-Previously, we only saw Bottender actions that accept one argument - `context`:
+Previously, you only saw Bottender actions that accept one argument - `context`:

 ```js
 async function SayHi(context) {